 IBM Cloud Docs

-How to add or remove a network interface from an AIX virtual machine (VM)
+Adding or removing a network interface from an AIX virtual machine (VM)

-How to add or remove a network interface from an AIX virtual machine (VM)
+Adding or removing a network interface from an AIX virtual machine (VM)

-Since IBM PowerVC Version 1.2.2, IBM PowerVC can dynamically add a network interface controller (NIC) to a VM or remove a NIC from a VM.
+Starting from IBM PowerVC Version 1.2.2, IBM PowerVC can dynamically add a network interface controller (NIC) to a VM or remove a NIC from a VM.
 IBM PowerVC does not set the IP address for new network interfaces that are created after the machine deployment.
 Any removal of a NIC results in freeing the IP address that was set on it.
-You must remove and readd the AIX VM network interface if you choose to disconnect the Power Virtual Server AIX VM from a public network.
+You must remove and add again the AIX VM network interface if you choose to disconnect the Power Virtual Server AIX VM from a public network.

 When you toggle a public network off and then on, the Power Virtual Server user interface regenerates new internal and external IP addresses.
 You need to check the Power Virtual Server user interface for the new internal IP address to complete this procedure.